emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 I want to give a special shoutout to the awesome YouTube channel [Let’s Get Rusty](https://www.youtube.com/@letsgetrusty) and their video "[The Rust Survival Guide](https://www.youtube.com/watch?v=usJDUSrcwqI)".
 This video provides excellent explanations, and I have incorporated a similar approach into this article because their examples were well-presented and easy to follow.

 I would also like to express my sincere gratitude to Togglebit, who streams at https://www.twitch.tv/togglebit.
 Togglebit has been incredibly helpful in providing me with valuable feedback on this text.
 They have a talent for explaining concepts in a way that is accessible to new developers.
 Furthermore, their unwavering support and willingness to patiently address all of my inquiries have played a vital role in my Rust journey.

+I would also like to give a shout out to Trav for providing feedback on this post.
+You can find them on [Twitter](https://twitter.com/techsavvytravvy) or [Twitch](https://www.twitch.tv/techsavvytravvy).

 If you would like to connect, feel free to find me on Twitter: https://twitter.com/emil_priver 😄